alphagov/govuk-design-system/src/community/whats-new/index.md

 This release improves how the text colour switches to pure black when printing, adds support for configuring custom assets URL functions as Sass functions, and fixes a number of Sass deprecation warnings along with other small fixes.

 [Read the full release notes for v6.1.0](https://github.com/alphagov/govuk-frontend/releases/tag/v6.1.0) to see what’s changed.

-If you have any questions or feedback, [contact the team](https://design-system.service.gov.uk/contact/).

 ## February 2026